-The main objective for the CalSIM model is to understand and quantify the potential decisions made by individuals and employers in California in response to the ACA.
+The main objective of the CalSIM model is to understand and quantify the decisions of California individuals and employers in response to the ACA.
 CalSIM, drawing on health and labor economics and decision theory literature, forecasts the composition of insurance coverage to contribute to the progress and implementation of health policy reform in California.
-The CalSIM design stems from the recognized impact of the intertwined relationships among decision-makers on insurance markets.
-Specifically, employer decisions reflect worker preferences, employer offering decisions impact insurance premiums, insurance premiums impact individual take up decisions, and public and private insurance markets interact with crowd-out, employer penalties, and mandates.
+The CalSIM design stems from the intertwined relationships among decision-makers and insurance markets.
+Specifically, employer decisions reflect worker preferences, employer offering decisions impact insurance premiums, insurance premiums impact individual take up decisions, and public and private insurance markets interact with crowdout, employer penalties, and mandates.
 The model mimics the no-wrong-door enrollment processes that will integrate Medi-Cal and SCHIP eligibility determination with the Exchange eligibility determination by assuming that individuals will seamlessly enter the appropriate eligible population no matter the status quo.
-Exhibits 6 and 7 provide flowcharts of the CalSIM structure and dynamics of the model.
+Exhibits 6 and 7 provide flowcharts of the structure and dynamics of CalSIM.

-The CalSIM data set is constructed from pooled 2004-2008 MEPS-HC respondents reweighted to represent California's population primarily using 2009 California Health Interview Survey (CHIS) joint distributions of socioeconomic and demographic characteristics, including predicted immigration status.
-Individuals identified as workers are statistically matched with employer characteristics including wage, firm size, and coverage offering distributions from the Employment Development Department (EDD) 2007 analysis data.
-CalSIM creates "synthetic firms" for each worker by statistically matching, based on wage distribution, industry, and firm size, the employer characteristics from EDD data to the employer-sponsored insurance (ESI) actuarial value data from the 2009 California Employer Health Benefit Survey (CEHBS).
-Using this firm level data on the wage distribution within firms, "synthetic co-workers" are selected to populate the synthetic firm of each "primary worker."
-The synthetic firm of each "primary worker" determines whether the worker will be offered benefits and the cost of such coverage.
+The CalSIM individual data set is constructed by reweighting 2004-2008 MEPS-HC respondents to represent California's population primarily using 2009 California Health Interview Survey (CHIS) joint distributions of socioeconomic and demographic characteristics, including predicted immigration status.
+Individuals identified as workers are statistically matched with employer characteristics including wage and firm size from the Employment Development Department (EDD) 2007 analysis data.
+CalSIM creates a synthetic firm for each worker (the primary worker) by statistically matching the individual and EDD employer characteristics of each worker, including wage distribution, industry, and firm size, to a firm from the 2010 California Employer Health Benefit Survey (CEHBS), which includes the employer-sponsored insurance (ESI) actuarial value data for that firm.
+Using the wage distribution of workers within firms, synthetic co-workers are selected to populate the synthetic firm of each primary worker.
+The choices of the synthetic firm of each primary worker will be offered benefits and the cost of such coverage.

 CalSIM uses behavioral models of firm and individual insurance coverage decisions to iteratively simulate health insurance premiums, employer offering status, and individual take-up decisions.
 These iterations begin by estimating worker reactions to the newly available alternative to ESI, the Exchange, given the firm's status quo offering status, which informs an initial assignment of insurance choice probabilities to the synthetic firms' employees.
 The individual probabilities segment the employee population into those who will take up ESI if offered and those who will choose other forms of insurance depending on the cost of insurance, household income, and documentation status.
 Each of these decisions is linked to employees and their families.
-Those who are unemployed undergo a similar iterative assignment of take up probabilities for Exchange-based or Medi-Cal coverage based on their status quo insurance coverage status, the premium calculations due to community rating, health status, household income, and eligibility.
+Those who are unemployed undergo a similar iterative assignment of take-up probabilities for Exchange-based or Medi-Cal coverage based on their status quo insurance coverage status, the premium calculations due to community rating, health status, household income, and eligibility.
 Synthetic firms are assigned subsequent probabilities of continuing to offer or not offer, newly offering, or ceasing to offer coverage based on the applicable employee distribution.
 These decisions, once made by the firm and linked to each employee and their families, allow for final individual probabilities for insurance coverage choices to be assigned.